ivey/blog/_posts/2010-01-31-how-i-use-foursquare.markdown

 maybe 20 Foursquare friends, and all but one are people I know in person.

-4. **Don't automatically post every checkin to Twitter**
+4. **Don't automatically post every check-in to Twitter**
 The whole point of Foursquare having a separate set of friends is that you can limit who you share your location with.
-If you post every update to Twitter, you're not only oversharing to your followers, but you lose that intimacy.
+If you post every update to Twitter, you're not only over-sharing to your followers, but you lose that intimacy.

 5. **Post selective updates to Twitter**